Five women entrepreneurs on why they’re considering political runs

 “I think it’s natural for people who are running businesses and being entrepreneurial to think about running for office”

-Meika Hollender is the cofounder and co-CEO of Sustain Natural, which sells all-natural, vagina-friendly period and sexual health products.
+Meika Hollender is the cofounder and CEO of Sustain Natural, which sells all-natural, vagina-friendly period and sexual health products.

 On running for office: